What is PIM, and How Does Product Information Management Work?

 Of course, today, you would be more likely to think about a product catalog as a website with all products readily available with navigation and search.
 Both still apply.
 In addition, you have new channels such as voice-activated devices like Amazon Alexa for your products.

-That’s for you to decide, but let me just say this: multi-channel shoppers spend three times more than single-channel shoppers.
+Well, that’s for you to decide, but let us just say this: multi-channel shoppers spend three times more than single-channel shoppers.
 I’m sure you’ll agree that’s very significant.

 Start by defining your main pain points.
 What are the biggest problems that a PIM would help you solve?
 Is it to free up time for your team?
 Is it to speed up the time-to-market of new products?
 Is it to easily and quickly scale your eCommerce business?